cyrilwanner/next-optimized-images/README.md

 #### ?inline

-You can specify a [limit for inlining](#inlineimagelimit) images which will include it as a data uri directly in your content instead of referencing a file if the file size is below that limit.
+You can specify a [limit for inlining](#inlineimagelimit) images which will include it as a data-uri directly in your content instead of referencing a file if the file size is below that limit.

 You usually don't want to specify a too high limit but there may be cases where you still want to inline larger images.